mortendahl/mortendahl.github.io/_drafts/kalami.md

 which has solution [ ("x", 1); ("y", 0) ], yet if we first let x=0 and then use the strategy of enumerating all values for y then we’ll never make it back to incrementing x.

-Instead, for a programme with n (unbounded) guesses, i.e. guesses without an upper bound, the simple strategy used here is to enumerate all n-arity integer tuples in an outer loop, and for each evaluate the main statement with a second environment guesses linking the tuples with the identifiers of the (unbounded) guesses.
+Instead, for a program with n (unbounded) guesses, i.e. guesses without an upper bound, the simple strategy used here is to enumerate all n-arity integer tuples in an outer loop, and for each evaluate the main statement with a second environment guesses linking the tuples with the identifiers of the (unbounded) guesses.
 Statements may then be evaluated as follows, using an initial empty environment:

 ```ocaml
 let rec eval_stmt env guesses stmt =